microsoft/pxt-arcade/docs/skillmap/story/story3.md

 Now you have a hysterical joke to share!

-Click finish to get a published link to send to friends and family.
+Click **Finish** to return to the main page where you can share your game with family and friends!